By: Kasey Fuqua

 Genetic Testing and Identification of Cancers

-“Genetic testing is critical for anybody who presents at a young age or with a strong family history for breast cancer,” says Michael Danso, MD, medical oncologist at Virginia Oncology Associates.
+“Genetic testing is critical for anybody who presents at a young age or with a strong family history for breast cancer,” says Michael Danso, MD, medical oncologist and breast cancer specialist at Virginia Oncology Associates.
 “In that population of patients, there’s a significant chance of finding a gene mutation, particularly BRCA1 and BRCA2.”

 Genetic Profiles of Breast Cancer